DOCTORS & PATIENTS (GPTV)

 The waiting room...

-Welcome to the waiting room.
-These innovative programs were first made in the 1970s when videos had only started becoming available to institutions.
-They help us to give you an immersive experience with valuable insights into the current challenges and complexities that patients encounter when seeking or attending medical appointments in today’s society.
-Our program explores the interactions between patients and doctors, shedding light on the obstacles patients often face when scheduling appointments, such as limited availability or difficulty securing a spot.
-It also highlights the substantial demands and pressures doctors face in delivering services, which can sometimes exceed what is necessary.
-The programs allow viewers to observe and delve into the dynamics between patients and doctors, emphasising how miscommunication can create problems in doctor-patient relationships.
+Our programmes are designed to provide an immersive experience, offering valuable insights into the current challenges and complexities that patients encounter when seeking or attending medical appointments in today’s society.
+They delve into the interactions between patients and doctors, shining a light on the obstacles patients often face when scheduling appointments, such as limited availability or difficulty securing a spot.
+Furthermore, they highlight the substantial demands and pressures doctors face in delivering services, which can often exceed what is necessary.
+The programmes allow viewers to observe and delve into the dynamics between patients and doctors, emphasising how miscommunication can create problems in doctor-patient relationships.

 Things haven't changed much since then.

 In the late 1960s, 40% of medical consultations were conducted through house calls or home visits by doctors.
-However, due to the rapid growth of technology, this number had decreased to only 1% by the 1980s.
-As a result, doctors could see more patients in their offices, and the overall population had also increased.
-However, in the NHS, by 1984, most doctors would have worked from practices in their own homes and were mainly made up of men.
+However, this number had decreased to only 1% by the 1980s.
+As a result, doctors could see more patients in their surgeries, and the overall population had also increased.
+On the other hand, in the NHS, by 1984, most doctors would have worked from practices in their own homes and were mainly made up of men.

-Cardinal Broadcast Productions proudly presents the clips and programs you are about to watch.
-The Audio Visual Centre at the University of London carefully recorded them in 1976.
-The footage is black-and-white, capturing the essence and atmosphere of that time.
+Cardinal Broadcast proudly presents the clips and programmes you are about to watch.
+They were carefully recorded by the Audio Visual Centre at the University of London in 1976.
+The footage is in black-and-white, capturing the essence and atmosphere of that time.

 © 2022 All Rights Reserved.